 Here is a quick guide about the differences between CO130: Academic Writing and CO150: College Composition:

-When you have completed the DSP, your score and information about the course we recommend for you will be posted.
-A code will be entered into the Student System allowing you to register for EITHER CO130 or CO150.
-Remember, even if the DSP score suggests CO150, you may take CO130 if you feel it’s the best fit for you—and vice-versa.
+When you have completed the DSP, you will be able to register for EITHER CO130 or CO150.
+Remember, even if the DSP score suggests CO130, you may take CO150 if you feel it’s the best fit for you—and vice-versa.
 If you are unsure about which course is right for you, you can consult your advisor for additional support and information.

 Are There Sections of CO150 for Non-Native Speakers of English?

 If you are not a native speaker of English, you may be interested in our sections of CO150 designed specifically for you.
 Click here for more information.